-Fulton-Montgomery Community College is a public, state school in a rural setting in Johnstown, New York.
-Fulton Montgomery Community College was founded in 1964 and enrolls 2,833 undergrads and no graduate students.
-Fulton Montgomery Community College provides housing for up to 144 students.
+Fulton-Montgomery Community College is a public, state school in the rural setting of Johnstown, New York.
+Fulton Montgomery Community College was founded in 1964 and now enrolls around 2,833 students a year, which includes 2,833 undergraduates.
+Fulton Montgomery Community College provides on-campus housing for up to 144 students.
+Most students live in off campus housing.

 Interested in journalism or communications?
-Fulton Montgomery Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Fulton Montgomery Community College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Fulton Montgomery Community College has many options for athletes.
 See them all and learn more about life at Fulton Montgomery Community College on the Student Life page.

-Let's take a look at to get a better idea of what Fulton Montgomery Community College offers and if it sounds like the right college for you.
+Let's take a look at these factors to get a clearer sense of what Fulton Montgomery Community College offers and if it could be the right college for you.

-Out of all the first-year, full-time undergrads who start at Fulton Montgomery Community College, around 57% return for the next year.
+Approximately 57% of first-year, full-time undergrads who start at Fulton Montgomery Community Collegereturn for the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.